localstack/docs/content/en/user-guide/aws/support/index.md

 Start your LocalStack container using your preferred method.
 We will demonstrate how you can create a case in the mock Support Center using the AWS CLI.

-### Create a case
+### Create a support case

-To create a case, you can use the [`CreateCase`](https://docs.aws.amazon.com/goto/WebAPI/support-2013-04-15/CreateCase) API.
+To create a support case, you can use the [`CreateCase`](https://docs.aws.amazon.com/goto/WebAPI/support-2013-04-15/CreateCase) API.
 The following example creates a case with the subject "Test case" and the description "This is a test case" in the category "General guidance".

 {{< command >}}
 $ awslocal support create-case \